vobornik/mt4-trade-copy/README.md

 The tool consists of two main components (MQL4 EA scripts) - _TradeCopy Master_ and _TradeCopy Slave_.

 * **TradeCopy Master** - runs on any chart on an MT4 terminal we want to copy trades from.
 It writes all necessar info into a file as soon as any change happens (new trade, SL or TP change, close trade, etc.)
-* **TradeCopy Slave** - runs on any chart of MTterminals we want to copy trades to.
-It reads the status file regurarly and react accordingly as sson as any change occurs.
+* **TradeCopy Slave** - runs on any chart of MT4 terminals we want to copy trades to.
+It reads the status file regurarly and react accordingly as soon as any change occurs.

 MT4 terminal with the _TradeCopty Master_ as well as all terminals with _TradeCopy Slave_ need to run on the same computer (or at least need to share one filesystem).
 The original idea came from user Николай published in [Automated Trading and Strategy Testing](http://www.mql5.com/en/articles/189) article on mql5.com.